top of page

 Water .

 Provide a clean water dish with shallow fresh water at all times.
 Always add water conditioner to remove Chlorine and Chloramines.
 Crested Geckos prefer to drink or lap water from leaves.
 Terrariums should be kept at moderate to high relative humidity (50% – 70% RH).
 Use a Hygrometer to monitor relative humidity within the enclosure.
-Spray or mist your terrarium daily to help maintain humidity.
+Spray or mist your terrarium towards the evening every day to help maintain humidity.
+Allow time for a dry-down period during the day to prevent fungal and bacterial growth.

 Handling